Follow TV Tropes

 Anyway, moving to the more general portion of my review: this series is pretty trashy and predictable, but ludicrously stylised.
 Volume 4 introduces deflecting a bullet with another as a top-level skill that's near-impossible; by the next volume they're doing the same thing without looking with dozens of bullets, IIRC.
 I don't know if I'd say each novel gets better, but it's a shame that the anime adapted only the three least interesting and original novels, with the least incredible fight scenes.
 Volume 7 is basically some exposition wrapped around half a novel's worth of fight scene.

-For the most part, the series is unremarkable, even mediocre, in most respects other than action scenes, but develops at parts an original identity which is stronger than its concept, which is basically a list of clichés and Moe
+For the most part, the series is unremarkable, even mediocre, in most respects other than action scenes, but develops at parts an original identity which is stronger than its concept, which is basically a list of clichés and Moe tropes.

 Worth a watch if you turn your brain off at times, and looks quite pretty.